During challenging economic times, Americans try to stretch their dollars. Food is a flexible budget expense that can be reduced when money is tight.

-Store & Generic Brands Versus National Brands: Coupons save money if you use them to buy items you normally use instead of to try new convenience foods.
+Store & Generic Brands Versus National Brands: Coupons save money if you use them to buy items you normally use instead of trying new convenience foods.
 Sometimes coupons are used to promote the sale of new products.
 Do not use a coupon for a national brand to justify buying a food your family does not need or that costs more than a store brand.

 Most cents-off coupons offered by stores or manufacturers are for name brand items, sugary snacks, more expensive, highly processed foods, or for foods in abundant supply.
 Store brands and generic brands have no national advertising.
 They often are less expensive than name brands bought with a coupon, and their quality may match the national brand.
 Store coupons usually can only be used at the specified store.

 Compare prices and forms of nationally known brands and store brands.
 Breakfast cereals can vary greatly in price per serving, yet the difference is mostly in the packaging with few nutritional differences.
-Compare the prices of frozen, canned, fresh and dried forms of the same food.
+Compare the prices of frozen, canned, fresh, and dried forms of the same food.